mollyvita/Lightning/README.md

 ## Configuration
 The `package.ini` file contains the following configurations:
-- `Charge amperage`: Change charging amperage for your console.
+- `Charge amp`: Change charging amperage for your console.
 - `Reset`: Restore default value.
 - `Complete (Reboot)`: A quick shortcut for rebooting, which is required to apply the changes.

 ### Amperage values:
+- 1024 mA
+- 1280 mA
-- 1.5A
+- 1536 mA
-- 1.6A (Default for Switch Lite)
+- 1660 mA (Default for Switch Lite)
+- 1792 mA
-- 2.0A (Default for other consoles)
+- 2048 mA (Default for Rev 1 and OLED)
+- 2304 mA
-- 2.5A
+- 2560 mA
-- 3.0A (Extreme value!
+- 3072 mA (Extreme value!
 Be **especially** careful with this one.)

+### BE CAREFUL ABOUT THE TEMPERATURE PCB AND BATTERY

 ## Installation
 To install `Lightning`: